Homepage of the site 'What to do with your life?'

 •

-Appealing to more morality, that is to say, the emergence of a new man.
+Calling for more morality, that is, the emergence of a new man.

 •

-Proposing a new, complex combination of the two traditional decision-making methods (statutory and voting), which proves ineffective when implemented.
+Proposing a new convoluted combination of the two traditional decision-making methods (statutory and voting), which proves ineffective when implemented.

-At the beginning of the 21st century, the gilets jaunes (yellow vests) movement in France encounters the same problem of inability to propose a deep reform of the decision-making method.
+At the beginning of the 21st century, the Yellow Vests movement in France confronts the same problem of inability to propose a profound reform of the decision-making method.

 Definition of the modern political method

-The modern political method consists in saying that a decision stands only as long as the reasoning leading to it is not invalidated.
-It can be invalidated by not conforming to the modern scientific method, that is, by not taking into account all the known facts.
-It can also be invalidated by no longer being recognized as in line with the common interest.
+The modern political method consists in stating that a decision holds only as long as the reasoning leading to it is not invalidated.
+It can be invalidated by not being in conformity with the modern scientific method, meaning not taking into account all known facts.
+It can also be invalidated by no longer being recognized as conforming to the common interest.

 With the modern scientific method, knowledge no longer depends on social support.
-This differentiates it from a dogma.
-It holds as long as the reasoning which produced it is not faulted.
-It is exactly the same thing regarding a decision taken in accordance with the modern political method.
+This distinguishes it from a dogma.
+It holds as long as the reasoning that produced it is not proven wrong.
+This is exactly the same concerning a decision made in conformity with the modern political method.

 Utility of the modern political method